bostelk/ReadFileCache/README.md

 * Investigate quartiles to more easily compare distribution plots
 * Investigate creating a D3D12 device in Injector and passing to hook library
-* Alt.
-Investigate hooking into the function to create a D3D device
+* Investigate hooking into the function to create a D3D device (Alt.)
 * Investigate replacing hook library with Microsoft’s Detours
 * Create a —no-input mode and a —process-id argument for Injector
 * Create a script to start a target process ,get its process id and then run Injector.